HouseTrip/housetrip.github.com/_posts/2013-11-29-good-readmes.md

 > Developers will start with your README

-if only because it's your project's "landing page" on Github.
+if only because it's your project's "landing page" on GitHub.

 If your README is bad, depending on the situation they'll just move on and find another tool, have trouble understanding what's going on, or misuse your code.
-In a company setting, this is even more important as there might not be another initial source of knowledge about the software (Stack Overflow, blogs, etc).
+In a company setting, this is even more important as there might not be another source of knowledge about the software (Stack Overflow, blogs, etc.)

-Here's a few toughts on how to write a great README.
+Here's a few thoughts on how to write a great README.

 ### Wear your salesman hat.